-Treaties follow a six stage process in collaboration with the British Columbia Treaty Commission.
-The Ministry of Indigenous Relations and Reconciliation leads the province's participation in Final Agreement and advanced Agreement-in-Principle negotiations, interim measures and other agreements.
+Treaties follow a comprehensive process.
+The Ministry of Indigenous Relations and Reconciliation leads the Province's participation in Final Agreement and advanced Agreement-in-Principle negotiations, interim measures and other agreements.

 Treaty negotiations in British Columbia are needed to:

-- meet legal obligations to clearly define the rights and responsibilities of both the Province and First Nations.
-They provide a cooperative way to resolve issues and help avoid future conflict in the courts;
+- Provide a cooperative way to resolve issues and help avoid future conflict in the courts

-- bring certainty to land and resource rights, treaties will maximize opportunities for economic development and job creation for all British Columbians.
+- Bring certainty to land and resource rights, which maximize opportunities for economic development and job creation for all British Columbians

-Treaties accomplish many goals that benefit First Nations, government and all citizens of British Columbia through:
+Treaties accomplish many goals that benefit First Nations, government and all British Columbians through:

-- providing tools to build strong and workable government-to-government relationships;
+- Providing tools to build strong government-to-government relationships

 What is a Treaty?

-The details of matters under negotiation may vary, depending on demographics, location and so on.
+The details of matters under negotiation may vary, depending on demographics, location and other factors.
 Many topics are common to all treaty tables, such as:

 How does the treaty process work?

-First Nations file a statement of intent.
-The British Columbia Treaty Commission coordinates the treaty table consisting of negotiators represented by the First Nation, the Province and federal government.
+Treaties follow a process facilitated by the BCTC.
+To begin the process, a First Nation files a statement of intent with the BCTC to negotiate a treaty with B.C. and Canada.
+The BCTC then coordinates the treaty table consisting of negotiators represented by the First Nation, the Province and the federal government.
 Once the parties are ready to negotiate, topics are raised for discussion at the treaty table negotiation sessions.
-Each treaty negotiation goes through the six stages of negotiations toward Final Agreement and Treaty implementation.

 Role of the Provincial Government

-- ensure that Canada lives up to its legal and constitutional obligations;
+- Canada lives up to its legal and constitutional obligations

-- ensure that all interested parties have the opportunity to be consulted.
+- All interested parties have the opportunity to be consulted

 What is self-government?

-Self-government refers to the ability of Indigenous people to govern themselves within the framework of the Canadian Constitution.
+Self-government refers to the ability of Indigenous people to govern themselves within the framework of the Canadian Constitution and outside of the federal Indian Act.
 Through self-government, Indigenous people make decisions about matters that affect them, such as health, education and child welfare.
-Self-government may also include the ability of Indigenous governments to raise revenues (e.g., fees and taxation), to manage lands and resources on lands, and to negotiate with other governments on such matters as joint service delivery and economic development.
+Self-government also include the ability of Indigenous governments to exercise their jurisdiction by raising revenues (e.g., fees and taxation), managing lands and resources, and negotiating with other governments on such matters as joint service delivery and economic development.